Tuplanolla/bmm/README.md

 One can, for example, run the simulation on a headless server while viewing the visualization on a single-user workstation.

-The main program `bmm` does all the heavy lifting.
+The main program `bmm-dem` does all the heavy lifting.
 In addition to running the discrete element method and producing two output streams of results, it parses the command line options, reads the initialization files and